umd-cmsc701/s2025/_assignments/interim_report.md

 List the 5 most relevant pieces of literature or resources you have found.
 These can be academic papers, relevant software libraries, or a mix of both.

 Describe the next steps you will take in your project.
-What do you hope to have accomplished in the next 2 weeks?
+What do you hope to have accomplished by the end of the semester?

 ### Most relevant question